Magalakshmi2110/loader/README.md

+# loader
-# loaderspinner loader using html and css
+spinner loader using html and css